Long COVID

 These are not “academic” or “abstract” problems – instead they are very practical, as they contribute to daily difficulties in almost every area of life and are especially impactful at school and at work, while also affecting daily functioning on tasks like cooking and driving and managing medications, to name just a few.

-In some cases, the cognitive problems experienced by those living with Long-COVID may worsen and, essentially, convert to dementia (particularly in patients who are relatively older), although for most people they will remain stable even if untreated.
+In some cases, the cognitive problems experienced by those living with Long COVID may worsen and, essentially, convert to dementia (particularly in patients who are relatively older), although for most people they will remain stable even if untreated.
 Numerous studies are exploring the benefits of cognitive rehabilitation and brain training for COVID related brain fog, and this is a promising avenue, although rehabilitation should not be attempted without consultation with your physician.

 With regard to mental health symptoms, these mainly include anxiety, depression, PTSD, and sometimes, OCD.
 In some cases, these problems develop with little or no warning and often develop in response to the personal difficulties that COVID has caused.
 For individuals already experiencing these mental health issues prior to contracting COVID, they often get worse.

-The estimated prevalence of mental health conditions during Long-COVID vary widely across literally dozens of studies but in general, depression and anxiety are thought to occur in up to a third of COVID “Long Haulers.”
+The estimated prevalence of mental health conditions during Long COVID vary widely across literally dozens of studies but in general, depression and anxiety are thought to occur in up to a third of COVID “Long Haulers.”
 PTSD is somewhat less common but, in some cases, can be very severe.

 A wide range of empirically validated (that is, effective) treatments have been developed for all these conditions.
 In our experience with patients and families, these treatments—often relying on methods like cognitive behavior therapy, cognitive processing therapy, and prolonged exposure—can be highly effective.
 These and other treatments are widely available, especially with the increased use of telehealth.
 Discussing these options with your provider can be a good first step toward receiving treatment.